FChan90/Exploring-Weather-Trends/README.md

-# Exploring_Weather_Trends
+# Exploring Weather Trends
-Exploring Weather Trends for Data Analyst Nanodegree Program
+This project focused on analyzing local and global temperature data and comparing the temperature trends in San Francisco, United States to overall global temperature trends.